 Unemployment Benefits Expanded Due to Coronavirus

-Unfortunately, many businesses are going to be forced to lay off, furlough or reduce the hours of employees.
+Unfortunately, many businesses have laid off, furloughed or reduced the hours of employees.
 If you lose all or part your paycheck through no fault of your own, you can apply for unemployment benefits.
 You can on the New Jersey Department of Labor website.

-Typically, you are eligible for up to 26 weeks of benefits, but there are certain requirements you must meet.
-However, if your workplace temporarily or permanently closed because of coronavirus, you could be eligible for unemployment benefits without meeting those requirements.
-The New Jersey legislature is also currently debating expanding current unemployment benefits.
+Typically, you are eligible for up to 26 weeks of benefits, so long as you meet certain requirements.
+However, if your workplace temporarily or permanently closed because of COVID-19, you could be eligible for unemployment benefits without meeting those requirements.

 Deal with your Banks Now